Best Watercolor Paper for Landscapes (2026 Guide)

 Maestriaa — 300gsm, Handmade Cotton

-Maestriaa is an Indian handmade watercolor paper from Vadodara, Gujarat.
-Made from 100% recycled cotton rags, acid-free, pH neutral, free of optical brighteners, and gelatin-sized both internally and externally.
-The double gelatin sizing is a meaningful technical choice — internal and external gelatin sizing means the paper holds up to repeated wet washes without the fibres weakening or breaking down.
+Maestriaa is a handmade watercolor paper from Vadodara, Gujarat.
+100% recycled cotton rags, acid-free, pH neutral, no optical brighteners, and gelatin-sized both internally and externally.
+The double gelatin sizing is a genuine technical distinction — internal and external sizing together means the paper holds up to repeated wet washes without the fibres weakening over multiple sessions.

 Available at: Amazon.in, Hello August India (helloaugust.in), KDS Art Store (kdsartstore.com), Bansal Stationers, Canvazo.